InteractiveAdvertisingBureau/flex-ad-testing/README.md

-# flex-ad-testing
+# IAB Flex Ad Testing

-Helper code and samples for testing and using the new IAB Flexible ad formats
+This project supplies samples and test helpers for the coming Flexible Ad formats.